After completing this tutorial, you will be able to:

-In this lesson, we will learn how to reclassify a raster dataset in
+In this lesson, you will learn how to reclassify a raster dataset in

-R. Previously, we plotted a raster value using break points - that is to say, we colored particular ranges of raster pixels using a defined set of values that we call
+R. Previously, you plotted a raster value using break points - that is to say, you colored particular ranges of raster pixels using a defined set of values that you call

 # load the raster and rgdal libraries library(raster) library(rgdal)

-We can break our raster processing workflow into several steps as follows:
+You can break your raster processing workflow into several steps as follows:

 - Data import / cleanup: Load and “clean” the data.
 This may include cropping, dealing with